TRISTAN-ORF/RiboTIE/README.md

 Note that RiboTIE supports using multiple separate configuration files (the order is not important).
 By default, RiboTIE will determine the directory path of the configuration file listing the pre-trained model to search for the model dictionary (`.ckpt`).
 Both files can be moved together to a new directory if desired.

-## How does RiboTIE work?
+## 🤨 How does RiboTIE work?

 See [the manuscript](https://www.biorxiv.org/content/10.1101/2023.06.20.545724v1) for a detailed description.
-Essentially, RiboTIE works by detecting translation initiation sites using only ribosome profiling data.
+RiboTIE detects translation initiation sites using only ribosome profiling data.
 The tool parses information on how reads are aligned along the transcript.
 Specifically, for each position, a vector containing the number of reads for each read length at that position is parsed.  **No sequence information is processed**.
 RiboTIE similarly returns predictions for each position on each transcript.
+From these predictions, ORFs are derived by a greedy search algorithm that finds the first in-frame stop codon.

 <div align="center">
 <img src="https://github.com/TRISTAN-ORF/RiboTIE/raw/main/ribo_intro.png" width="800">